obaid22192/machine-learning/README.md

 Database
 ========

-This project is using mongobd as databse.
+This project is using mongodb as databse.
 Install and run mongodb in order to run this project.y

 Run Program